Social Security Disability Help

-The social security and disability system is laden with bureaucracy and red tape that triggers automatic denials of claims.
-Even if you are actually entitled to compensation you may be denied based on a technicality or inadvertent "wrong" answer.
-We strongly advise that you seek the advice of an experienced social security and disability law professional should you encounter any denial of your compensation.
+The social security and disability system is laden with bureaucracy and red tape triggers automatic denials of claims.
+Even are actually entitled to compensation you denied based on technicality or inadvertent "wrong" answer.
+We strongly advise you to seek the advice of an experienced social security and disability law professional should you encounter denial of compensation.

-If your situation matches the ones shown below, you are most likely entitled to benefits whether you have been previously denied or not:
+If your situation matches the ones shown below, are most likely entitled to benefits whether you previously denied or not:

 - Are you lucratively employed?
 No